FilecoinFoundationWeb/filecoin-foundation/src/content/digest/letter-from-the-guest-editor.md

 image:
   src: /assets/images/letter-from-the-guest-editor.webp
 seo:
-  twitter:
-    title: summary
-    card: summary
   title: Letter from the Guest Editor
   description: "Dear Readers, Welcome to the inaugural edition of The Filecoin
     Ecosystem Digest: All Systems Go - a journey into the transformative power of the decentralized web and its far-reaching implications across various..."
 ---

 Dear Readers,

-Welcome to the inaugural edition of *The Filecoin Ecosystem Digest: All Systems Go* - a journey into the transformative power of the decentralized web and its far-reaching implications across various fields.
+Welcome to the inaugural edition of _The Filecoin Ecosystem Digest: All Systems Go_ - a journey into the transformative power of the decentralized web and its far-reaching implications across various fields.

 In this issue, we aim to spotlight the intersection of decentralized infrastructure with a number of key emerging trends - from the role of decentralized architectures in AI, to the rise of the space economy, to how sustainability intersects with the future of data centers, and more.